This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 February 2019 to

-Notice of Updated Format and Revision to Previous Data Estimates
+Notice of Brief Formatting and Revision to Previous Data Estimates

 Federal Flavor Regulatory Initiatives

-In February 2020, FDA began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
-This prioritization did not apply to e-liquid bottles or single use disposable e-cigarettes
+In February 2020, the U.S. Food and Drug Administration (FDA) began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
+This prioritization did not apply to e-liquid bottles or single-use disposable e-cigarettes.

-On April 15, 2022, FDA was granted authority to regulate products containing nicotine from any source, including synthetic nicotine produced in a laboratory.
+Beginning April 14, 2022, FDA had the authority to regulate products containing nicotine from any source, including synthetic nicotine.

 Other Relevant Issues

-During the period covered by this brief, additional flavored tobacco products continued to be marketed, such as flavored cigars; or entered the market, such as nicotine pouches.
+During the period covered by this data brief, additional flavored tobacco products continued to be marketed (e.g., flavored cigars) or entered the market (e.g., nicotine pouches).

-Following California’s prohibition of flavored tobacco product sales in December 2022, sales of products branded as clear, clear ice, and unflavored, likely containing non-menthol synthetic cooling agents, increased (e.g., Flum Pebble Clear, EB Design BC5000 Clear).
-These products are categorized as Clear/Other Cooling for the purposes of this data brief.
+Following California’s prohibition of flavored tobacco product sales in December 2022, sales of products branded as clear, clear ice and unflavored, likely containing non-menthol synthetic cooling agents, increased (e.g., Flum Pebble Clear, EB Design BC5000 Clear).
+These products are categorized as Clear/Other Cooling in this data brief.

 The e-cigarette or vaping product use-associated lung injury (EVALI) outbreak in late 2019 and COVID-19 pandemic may have affected e-cigarette sales.